jak2030/recurse-coding-exercise/README.md

 ## Running the ETLA pipeline

-To run the 'extract transform load analyze' pipeline that parses data from various Shakespeare and Twitter sources, trains the raw text into a Markov model and writes a JSON-serialized version to a file, you'll need your own [Twitter API credentials](https://developer.twitter.com/en/apply-for-access.html).
+The ETLA ('extract transform load analyze') pipeline parses data from various Shakespeare and Twitter sources, writes the output to files, and calls a Markov library to train the raw text into a model and write it to a JSON-serialized version to a file.

+You'll need your own [Twitter API credentials](https://developer.twitter.com/en/apply-for-access.html) to run this portion.

-Environment variables are stored or passed at runtime as:
+Environment variables for these creds are stored or passed at runtime as:

 ```
 TWITTER_RECURSE_API_KEY